Ugo-Insalaco/MVA-SNP/Readme.md

 sh custom_dataset.sh rose
 ```
 # Finetuning Raft
+/!\ This step can take up to 2h30 depending your GPU model.
 Before training the SNP model, a Raft model needs to be finetuned in order to produce refined depth maps of the data.
 To do so:
 - Check that the _DTU_format_ folder of the scene is present in _custom_data/$SCENE_
 - Run the **finetune.sh** script.
 Note that this script was not fully tested due to the lack of computing power on my computer, there might be piping errors.